 Sub Process Timing

-Select the Activity and chose Timing from the ribbon.
+To set this up, select the Activity and chose Timing from the ribbon.

 An example of Sub Process Timing

 The simulation below demonstrates a surgical process in a hospital.
 Patients are admitted and they require a bed before they can have surgery.
-Once they have a bed the time they spend in the bed is dependent on when they get their vitals checked, the length of their consultation, the length of their surgery and the length of their recovery time.
+Once they have a bed, the time they spend in the bed is dependent on when they get their vitals checked, the length of their consultation, the length of their surgery and the length of their recovery time.